diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 Working with Arrays
 ---
-• Use an Array if the length is fixed, and an ArrayBuffer if the length can vary.
+• Use an **Array** if the length is fixed, and an **ArrayBuffer** if the length can vary.
 • Don’t use new when supplying initial values.
 • Use () to access elements.
 • Use for (elem <- arr) to traverse the elements.
-• Use for (elem <- arr if . . . ) . . . yield . . . to transform into a new array.
+`• Use for (elem <- arr if . . . ) . . . yield . . . to transform into a new array.`
-• Scala and Java arrays are interoperable; with ArrayBuffer, use scala.collection.JavaConversions.
+• Scala and Java arrays are interoperable; with ArrayBuffer, use **scala.collection.JavaConversions**.

 // A string array with ten elements, all initialized with null val a = new Array[String](10)